 Here are some things I’m always interested in doing:

 * I would love be a paid blogger again, writing about visual culture, housing, or architecture for the website of a smart publication or organization.
+And develop quality content for non-print formats.

-* I am willing to do consulting work with developers and others who are exploring innovative approaches to building and planning.
+* I am happy to do consulting work with developers and others who are exploring innovative approaches to building and planning.
 I can be helpful in rethinking a stalled project, hiring the right architect, or coming up with better ways to work with the surrounding community.

 *And, yes, of course, I’m always open to magazine assignments and interesting copy writing gigs.